KirazG/datascience/capstone-project2/readme.md

 ## Capstone Project Two Proposal
 # The IPL Match Predictor
 ### 1. What is the problem you want to solve?
+IPL competition is played amongst 8 elite clubs.
+The format of the game is very simple – each team will face the other 7 teams twice once in their home ground and then in other team’s ground.
+At the end of all the 56 matches, the top four will qualify for playoff.
+The first two ranked team will play against each other in Qualifier 1 and the third and fourth team will play against each other in Qualifier 2.
+The winner of Qualifier 1 one will be qualified for the final and the loser will play against the winner of Qualifier 2 in the Eliminator.

+Group games do not necessarily end with one side winning.
+They can either have ‘no result’ if weather prevents the game from being finished or be ‘Super-over if both teams end on the same score.
+In the knock out rounds, ‘no result’ games are replayed on a reserve day and ‘tied’ matches are decided by ‘super-over, ensuring that there is always a winner.

+In each IPL team a total of 11 player will play the match and it must comprise of 7 Indians and 4 foreign players.
+The rule of 7 Indians is mandatory and was introduced to promote local players.
+So one of the challenges all the team face in each match is to select the 4 foreign players from a total of 8 players.

 I am trying to solve three problems
 #### Predict the outcome